 Until recently, the entire building's soft plastic went straight into general waste bins and, inevitably, landfills.

-Recognizing this recycling gap, the building’s management team agreed to test a new sustainable approach by piloting the Soft Plastic Compactor (SPC) from Clear Drop, a first-of-its-kind device designed specifically to deal with flexible plastics at the point of disposal.
+Recognizing this recycling gap, the management team agreed to test a new sustainable approach by piloting the Soft Plastic Compactor (SPC), a first-of-its-kind device designed specifically to deal with flexible plastics at the point of disposal.

 The goal: reducing waste and changing behavior

-This pilot focused not only on waste reduction but also on behavioral change.
-The office team wanted to explore how a shared, high-traffic environment would respond to a new type of sustainability intervention.
+This pilot focused not only on waste reduction but also on behavioral change — testing how a shared, high-traffic environment would respond to a new sustainability intervention.
+The experience also helped identify how to better communicate and position the Soft Plastic Compactor (SPC) within a commercial setting.

 “It’s great to finally see a solution targeting the soft plastic waste we all know ends up in the trash.
 It's sparked some good conversations among tenants already.”